sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - bash shell - you can check with echo "$SHELL"
 - you have to create ~/.bash_profile

-# Zoom related tips and tricks

-- The host role should be played by an instructor who has the least amount of work on that day
-- The activities host plays include
-  - admit participants (this is very important)
-  - create breakout rooms
-  - assign "ask for help" request to other co-hosts (unfortunately co-hosts do not receive "ask for help" notifications)
-  - occasionally "lower all hands"
-  - occasionally "mute" everyone
-- The first time, you become the host, you should
-  - assign other instructors as co-host
-  - create a teacher's lounge - this can be done only before you open breakout rooms
-- If the host gets disconnected from the Zoom session, for whatever reason, the host role will be automatically transfered to another co-host
-  - host role has to be manually switched back to original host by the current host

 # Assignment Submission --------------------